Time Reversal Symmetry for Efficient Robotic Manipulations in Deep Reinforcement Learning: Related Works

 Some existing works focus on exploring reversibly from goal states, utilizing the time symmetry to enhance the agent's exploration towards desired states.
 Starting from a goal state, the agent explores by imagining reversal steps \citep{edwards2018forwardbackwardreinforcementlearning} or predicting preceding states leading to goals \citep{goyal2019recalltracesbacktrackingmodels}.
 Instead of using imagined trajectories, true trajectories starting from goal states are given in TRASS \citep{nair2020timereversalselfsupervision}, and the agent learns from the reversed trajectories.
 Unlike these works, we leverage time reversal symmetry not only from goal states but for every transition in the trajectory, enabling a broader application of time symmetry across the entire state space.

 Other prior works focus on enhancing the reversibility of the agent, exploring strategies to ensure that agents can backtrack or reset their actions to avoid irreversible states.
 For instance, \citet{grinsztajn2021turningbackselfsupervisedapproach} propose to distinguish reversible from irreversible actions to improve decision-making in DRL.
 This distinction enables agents to prioritize reversible actions that are safer, as they guarantee the ability to backtrack if needed.
 Furthermore, \citet{eysenbach2017leavetracelearningreset} propose learning a reset policy alongside the normal policy to prevent agents from entering non-reversible states, ensuring safety in exploration phase and achieving better training efficiency.
-While their reset policy sets initial state as the the ending state of the current policy and the goal state as the task's starting point, our method treats two reversible tasks independently, with initial and goal states defined separately for each task.
+While their reset policy sets initial state as the ending state of the current policy and the goal state as the task's starting point, our method treats two reversible tasks independently, with initial and goal states defined separately for each task.

-While their reset policy sets the ending state obtained by the current policy as the initial state and the initial state of the current task as the goal state, our method treats the two reversible tasks independently, with initial and goal states defined separately for each task.
 Additionally, our method is orthogonal to theirs and can be integrated to enhance the training of their reset policy.

+\paragraph{Reward Shaping in DRL} Reward shaping is a powerful technique for enhancing the efficiency of DRL algorithms \citep{ibrahim2024comprehensiveoverviewrewardengineering}, as it guides agents toward desired behaviors.
+The idea of using shaped rewards to guide learning naturally aligns with our objective of leveraging reversed trajectory in tasks of time reversal symmetry.
+However, reward shaping has not yet been explored in the context of time reversal symmetry.
+In this work, we exploit time reversal symmetry by training a potential function guided by reversed trajectories.
+Potential-based reward shaping \citep{10.5555/645528.657613} involves defining a potential function over the state space, which captures the agent's desired progress toward the goal.
+Importantly, the optimal policy remains unchanged with potential-based reward shaping, providing a theoretical foundation for its application in our method.